 Robert De Domenici

-He studied ”method acting” under acting coach Tom McClane at the Drama Centre London and at the Questors Academy for two years with director and movement coach Nicholas Jonne Wilson.
-He also trained at the Stella Adler Studio of Acting under Jon Korkes, the Lee Strasberg Theatre & Film Institute, and the Vincent Curatola Acting Workshop (with The Sopranos cast member Vincent Curatola), through online acting programs.
+He studied method acting under acting coach Tom McClane at the Drama Centre London and at the Questors Academy for two years with director and movement coach Nicholas Jonne Wilson.
+He also trained at the Stella Adler Studio of Acting under Jon Korkes and The Lee Strasberg Theatre & Film Institute with renowned method acting teacher Lola Cohen, as well as the Vincent Curatola Acting Workshop (with The Sopranos cast member Vincent Curatola), through online acting programs.
 He is also a certified Level 3 personal trainer and boxing coach.